bersekee/NotSoBrutalCompany/README.md

 # Not So Brutal Company
 A hardcore mod for lethal company for me and my friends.

+# V1.2.3
+- Increased the maximum number of enemies during specific events.
+Ex: More spiders during arachnophobia event. :)
+- Added a new event.

 # V1.2.2
 - Increased to overall difficulty and quota.
 - Added passif credits.